Check if you can apply for homeless help

 If you’ve lived in the UK for 5 years or more you can apply for settled status.
 If you’ve lived in the UK for less than 5 years you can apply for ‘pre-settled status’.
 Check how to apply for settled status.

-If you have pre-settled status, or you haven’t yet applied to the EU Settlement Scheme, you might still be able to get housing help if you:
+If you have pre-settled status, or you haven’t yet applied to the EU Settlement Scheme, you might still be able to get housing help if you have a 'right to reside'.
+This means you have the right to live in the UK.
+You might have a right to reside if, for example, you:

 If you wish to stay in the UK after 30 June 2021 you’ll need to apply for settled or pre-settled status by 31 December 2020.